lavanet/lava/x/subscription/README.md

 2. **Check Subscription Duration:**

    - If the subscription’s remaining duration (`DurationLeft`) is zero:
-     - This is a bug!
-Log this and extend by 1 month to for smoother operation and investigation.
+     - If this occurs, it's considered a bug.
+Log the issue and extend the subscription by one month for smoother operation and investigation.
    - If there is still time left (`DurationLeft` > 0):
      - reduce it by one to reflect the passage of a month.
      - Increase the total duration (`DurationTotal`) by one.